-So far ~1,890 residents have signed up for automated monthly donations.
-We have added over 350 participants to the program since last July, let's keep it going!
-Our goal is to have 5,000 residents participate in the program by June 30, 2019.
+THANK YOU to the additional 636 Gilbert residents who joined the program this last fiscal year!
+So far ~2488 residents have signed up for automated monthly donations but let's keep it going!
+Our goal is to have 5,000 residents participate in the program by June 30, 2020.

 Your donation is tax deductible.